Minhaj-A1/Minhaj-A1/README.md

 #### 🤔 A bit about me
 I am a graduate from the University of Cambridge with a Masters in Aerospace and Mechanical Engineering.
 With an ever evolving digital world, I am keen on kickstarting my career in tech and have recently completed HyperionDev's Data Science bootcamp!
-I am very interested in all things tech, including software engineering, data science, machine learning and also Artifical Intelligence.
+I am very interested in all things tech, including software engineering, data science, machine learning and Artifical Intelligence.

 I am based in the UK but I am open to opportunities worldwide!